I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/mountmgr/ns-mountmgr--mountmgr-drive-letter-target.md

 ## -remarks
 <p>The mount manager responds to the IOCTL_MOUNTMGR_NEXT_DRIVE_LETTER request by furnishing the client with a drive letter for the target device. </p>

 <p>Nonpersistent target names must contain the full path of a target object name in the system object tree.
 For example: "\Device\HarddiskVolume1".
-For a discussion of the difference between drive letters and nonpersistent target device names, see <a href="NULL">Supporting Mount Manager Requests in a Storage Class Driver</a>. </p>
+For a discussion of the difference between drive letters and nonpersistent target device names, see <a href="storage.supporting_mount_manager_requests_in_a_storage_class_driver">Supporting Mount Manager Requests in a Storage Class Driver</a>. </p>

 ## -requirements
 <table>